Chart Color Schemes

 Ludmilla - The Narrows is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Ludmilla - The Narrows' population was 2,563 as of August 2021.
-By August 2025, it increased to around 2,705, a rise of 142 people (5.5%).
-This growth is inferred from ABS data showing an estimated resident population of 2,695 in June 2024 and 29 new addresses validated since the Census date.
-The population density as of August 2025 is 505 persons per square kilometer.
-Overseas migration contributed approximately 59.2% to recent population gains.
+By August 2025, it had increased to around 2,705, a rise of 142 people (5.5%).
+This growth is inferred from ABS estimates: 2,695 in June 2024 and an additional 29 validated new addresses since the Census date.
+The population density is 505 persons per square kilometer.
+Overseas migration contributed approximately 59.2% of recent population gains.

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in June 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch applies growth rates by age cohort from the ABS' Greater Capital Region projections (released in June 2023, based on 2022 data) to estimate post-2032 growth.
-Projected demographic trends indicate above median population growth nationally.
-By 2041, Ludmilla - The Narrows is expected to expand by 472 persons, an increase of 17.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort, using ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Nationally, statistical areas are projected to have above median population growth, with Ludmilla - The Narrows expected to expand by 472 persons to 2041, a 17.1% increase over the 17 years.

 Frequently Asked Questions - Population